Conventions in Entity Framework Core are the default rules by which the Database Schema is created based on Domain and Database Context classes.

 }

-There are 4 conventions to create a Many-to-One relationship between these 2 classes.
-These conventions are:
+To create a Many-to-One relationship between these 2 classes we can follow 4 conventions.
+These conventions are listed below:

 On the City class create a reference navigation property pointing to the Country class as shown below: